romz-pl/combinatorial-optimization-problems/01-knapsack-problem/README.md

 ![Mathematical formulation](./problem.png)

+## Assumptions on the Input Data

+To avoid trivial situations and tedious considerations of pointless sub-cases we will impose a number of assumptions on the input data of the knapsack problem.
+However, as described below this will not result in a loss of generality.
+The analogous assumptions apply also to most of the variants of Knapsack Problem.

++ First of all, only problems with at least two items will be considered, i.e. we assume
+$n \geq 2$.
+Obviously, the case $n = 1$ represents a single binary decision which can be made by simply evaluating the two alternatives.

++ Two other straightforward assumptions concern the item weights.
+Naturally, we can never pack an item into the knapsack if its weight exceeds the capacity.
+Hence, we can assume $w_j \leq c$ for $j = 1, \ldots, n$ because otherwise we would have to set to $0$ any binary variable corresponding to an item violating this condition.

++ If on the other hand all items together fit into the knapsack, the problem is trivially solved by packing them all.
+Therefore, we assume $\sum_{j=1}^n > c$.
+Otherwise, we would set $x_j = 1$ for $j = 1,\ldots, n$.

++ Without loss of generality we may assume that all profits and weights are positive:
+$p_j >0$ and $w_j > 0$ for $j=1, \ldots, n$.
+If this is not the case we may transform the instance to satisfy these conditions.

 ## Knapsack problem as decision problem

 In the following we will consider decision problems where the feasibility of a particular